Be aware of Recharge and Get Paid (RAGP) online business in Nigeria. This article gives a comprehensive information about this online business.

 In addition, I was able to buy airtime from the wallet and received VTU commissions for my purchases.

-So, if you are registered or about to register, ask/confirm from your upline if they’ve withdrawn from their own eWallet.
+If you are registered or about to register, ask/confirm from your upline if they’ve withdrawn from their own eWallet.

 They may advice you to continue your hustle pending the when the feature is available.